 A Taint in the Blood

-This horror, urban fantasy is a hardcover edition that was published by ROC on May 4, 2010 and has 432 pages.
+horror, urban fantasy that was published by ROC on May 4, 2010 and has 432 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Council of Shadows, Shadows of Falling Night, Dangerous Women, Dies the Fire, The Protector's War, A Meeting at Corvallis, The Sunrise Lands, The Scourge of God, The Sword of the Lady, The High King of Montival, The Change: Tales of Downfall and Rebirth
+Other books by this author which I have reviewed include Council of Shadows, Shadows of Falling Night, Dangerous Women, Dies the Fire, The Protector's War, A Meeting at Corvallis, The Sunrise Lands, The Scourge of God, The Sword of the Lady, The High King of Montival, The Change: Tales of Downfall and Rebirth

 First in the Shadowspawn urban fantasy series revolving around a twin rivalry.
 Primarily based along the California coast.